crazy4pi314/crazy4pi314/README.md

 - 📝I'm writing day and night like I am running out of time.
 Usually to the Hamilton soundtrack, but I write books and blogs for developers to learn about quantum computing like [Learn Quantum Computing with Python and Q#](https://www.manning.com/books/learn-quantum-computing-with-python-and-q-sharp) and posts on [my blog](https://www.sckaiser.com/archive).

-- 👩‍💻 I run a meetup group in Seattle called [WIQCA](https://www.wiqca.dev/) where we host talks ~1x a month highlighting development tools, research, and skills that real life quantum developers use!

 #### When not at the keyboard you can find me:
 - ⚠ laser cutting everything (safe),
 - 📚 writing [books about engineering for kids](https://www.amazon.com/Sarah-Kaiser/e/B07H4VDXW5/), as well as